 Joey’s Story

-My brother, Joseph Gullo, BSN, RN, was diagnosed with bipolar disorder as a young adult after being treated for ADHD in childhood.
-Throughout his life, he pursued every available treatment—medications, inpatient care, and outpatient therapy—with incredible determination.
-Some treatments helped briefly, but many came with harsh side effects or limited benefit.
-Despite his relentless efforts, the emotional and physical toll, combined with the lack of accessible mental health resources, became overwhelming.
+My brother, Joseph Gullo, BSN, RN, was diagnosed with bipolar disorder as a young adult after being treated for ADHD throughout childhood.
+Over the years, he pursued every possible avenue for treatment including medication management, inpatient programs, and outpatient therapy with unwavering determination.
+Some interventions brought moments of relief, while others came with intense side effects or only modest improvement.
+Even with his persistence, the emotional exhaustion and gaps within the mental health system made it incredibly difficult for him to maintain stability.
 After a previous attempt, Joey tragically ended his life.

 Thank you for supporting this cause.
-We know Joey is smiling down on us from heaven, knowing that his struggle has inspired a lifeline for others.
+We know Joey is watching over us with pride, knowing that his struggles have led to the creation of a lifeline for others.

 With gratitude,